Autodesk/Neon/apps/lbmMultiRes/README.md

 `app-lbmMultiRes` comes with two main problem setup

 1. Virtual wind tunnel where we simulate a flow over an input geometry defined by a triangle mesh
-2. Lid-driven cavity which is a classical test case for measuring the accuracy of the simulation
+2. Lid-driven cavity which is a classical CFD test case for measuring the accuracy of the simulation

 Both problem setups can be run on either GPU (for fast high-performance simulation) or CPU (for debugging).
-The executable comes with a set of input users.
+The executable comes with a set of input user-defined parameters.
 To display them, run

 ```bash
 ./bin/app-lbmMultiRes -h